Meow! My name is Nibby

-I am already neutered, a special needs pet, up to date with shots, good with kids, good with dogs, and good with cats.
+I am already spayed, a special needs pet, in need of an experienced adopter, up to date with shots, and declawed.

 Help this Rescue Group by making a donation.